mohammadijoo/Java_Plot/README.md

 ## Histograms.java module (histograms)

-`Histograms.java` is the Java equivalent of your C++ `histogram.cpp`.
+`Histograms.java` is the Java code for making histogram charts in Java.
 It uses `CategoryChart` to represent histograms and a small helper class `HistogramData` to store bin centers, counts, and widths.

 ### High-level structure